Sweekar Agasthi

 Sweekar Agasthi is an Indian music composer, playback singer, guitarist and audio engineer, who works predominantly in Telugu cinema.
 He is best known for composing score and soundtrack of C/o Kancharapalem (2018) and Middle Class Melodies (2020).

 Early life and career

 Sweekar was born in Vijayawada, India into a Telugu-speaking family.
 He started his career as a vocalist in the Niraval band.
 In 2014, he started playback singing with the song "2010 Summerlo" from the film Doosukeltha.
-Before making debut in playback singing, he has worked as an audio engineer.
+Before making his debut in playback singing, he has worked as an audio engineer.
 C/o Kancharapalem (2018) was his breakthrough film.
 Sangeetha Devi Dundoo of The Hindu quoted, "Sweekar Agasthi's music stayed with me long after the film was over".
 "Asha Pasham" song from the soundtrack of the film received wide response.